Bowden Francis: Toronto Blue Jays

 On July 6, 2021, Francis was traded to the Toronto Blue Jays along with Trevor Richards in exchange for Rowdy Tellez.
 He was assigned to the Triple-A Buffalo Bisons and remained with the team for the rest of the minor league season.
 In 73 innings for the Bisons, Francis went 6–4 with a 4.19 ERA and 71 strikeouts.
-He was added to the 40-man roster following the season on November 19, 2021.
+Francis was added to the 40-man roster following the season on November 19.

 On April 25, 2022, Francis was called up by the Blue Jays.
-He was sent outright to Triple-A on June 18, 2022.
+He made only one appearance against the Boston Red Sox, tossing a scoreless 2/3 inning with one strikeout.
+On June 18, Francis was removed from the 40–man roster and sent outright to Triple-A.